 We will be testing this hypothesis by exposing ice in neurogenesis to sculpting through visual cues, and then silencing theses new neurons at specific stages of development.

-For this project we have designed a custom exposure cage which will house our mice for 5 week, spanning a critical neurogenesis development period.
+For this project we have designed a custom exposure cage which will house our mice for 5 weeks, spanning a critical neurogenesis development period.
 The juvenile exposure stimulus cage was designed with 6 LCD screens with 6 screen-controller units connected in series.
-Any number of screens can be added and the estimated cost for our design is around $200. the design and associated code will be made open-source.
+The design and associated code for the exposure and testing chambers will be made open-source.